C4ptainCrunch/thesis/source/index.rst

 In particular, Kalah is a commercial, modern variant of Mancala, introduced in the 1950s by William Julius Champion Jr., that is widespread in the United States. :cite:`irving2000solving`.
-This variant has been studied in Artifical Intelligence as early as 1964 by :cite:`russel1964`.
+This variant has been studied in Artificial Intelligence as early as 1964 by :cite:`russel1964`.
-Nowadays, Kalah is often used as an example game in computer-science courses.
+Nowadays, Kalah is often used as an example game in computer science courses.
 Other Mancala games have been studied in Computer Science and Artificial Intelligence :cite:`deVoogt2008`.
 Tournaments opposing computers on both sides have been organized multiple times, notably in the Computer Olympiad organized by the International Computer Games Association :cite:`icga_olympiad`.